sriks/Uluru/fastlane/README.md

 ```
 fastlane ios github_release_pre_check
 ```
-Pre-check for github release to ensure we can indeed publish a github release.
+Precheck for github release to ensure we can indeed publish a github release.

+This step should run and pass before merging into master.

 This is safe to run on your local machine also.
 ### ios prepare_release